Use DistCp to copy data between Azure Storage blobs and Azure Data Lake Storage Gen1

-When the size of the dataset to be moved is large (for example, >1 TB) or if you have many different folders, you should consider using multiple DistCp jobs.
-There is likely no performance gain, but it spreads out the jobs so that if any job fails, you only need to restart that specific job rather than the entire job.
+When the size of the dataset to be moved is large (for example, > 1 TB) or if you have many different folders, consider using multiple DistCp jobs.
+There's likely no performance gain, but it spreads out the jobs so that if any job fails, you need to only restart that specific job instead of the entire job.

 DistCp tries to create mappers that are similar in size to optimize performance.
 Increasing the number of mappers may not always increase performance.

 DistCp is limited to only one mapper per file.
-Therefore, you should not have more mappers than you have files.
-Since DistCp can only assign one mapper to a file, this limits the amount of concurrency that can be used to copy large files.
+Therefore, you shouldn't have more mappers than you have files.
+Because DistCp can assign only one mapper to a file, this limits the amount of concurrency that can be used to copy large files.

-If you have a small number of large files, then you should split them into 256 MB file chunks to give you more potential concurrency.
+If you have a small number of large files, split them into 256-MB file chunks to give you more potential concurrency.

-If you are copying from an Azure Blob Storage account, your copy job may be throttled on the blob storage side.
+If you're copying from an Azure Blob storage account, your copy job may be throttled on the Blob storage side.
 This degrades the performance of your copy job.
-To learn more about the limits of Azure Blob Storage, see Azure Storage limits at Azure subscription and service limits.
+To learn more about the limits of Azure Blob storage, see Azure Storage limits at Azure subscription and service limits.